Designing an effective Moodle Course

-- Course learning objectives: What will students be able to do by the end of the course?
+- Course learning objectives, which state what students will be able to do by the end of the course

-- Module learning objectives: What will students be able to do by the end of this module, unit or lesson?
+- Module or unit learning objectives, which state what students will be able to do by the end of this module, unit or lesson and scaffold students toward the achievement of the course learning objectives

-- Instructional Materials and Learning Activities: How will students get the information and build the knowledge they need to achieve the learning objectives?
+- Instructional materials and learning activities, which are items you select or design to help students get the information and build the knowledge they need to achieve the learning objectives

-- Assessments: How will you measure students’ ability to demonstrate the learning objectives?
+- Assessments, which allow you to measure students’ achievement of the learning objectives?

 Course mapping resources